Preparing to Scale Your Business?

-You have already proven in your business model or have been operating profitably as a family owned business for years, but have to consider scaling your business to exponential levels in order to execute your exit strategy or reach your true potential in the market.
+You have already proven in your business model or have been operating profitably as a family-owned business for years, but you have to consider scaling your business to exponential levels in order to execute your exit strategy or reach your true potential in the market.
 Many times in my career I have helped companies scale for both of these reasons.
-Through these experiences I have brought the success formula down to four key fundamentals that have to be in place in order to maximize shareholder value.
+Through these experiences I have brought the success formula down to four key fundamentals that have to be in place to scale business and maximize shareholder value.

 2. Improve the Mechanism by Which You Deliver Your Value Proposition

 Many mid-size companies do not challenge the strategies that have made them successful to date when they are expanding the company.
 If you are at $10M in revenue scaling to $20M this may not be a critical component but if you are at $20M and attempting to scale business to $100M then your sales, marketing, and customer support strategies needs to be reassessed and new strategies developed to fuel the growth and sustain profitability.

 This may start with the vision of the company and an overall business strategy.
 There is an excellent case study and approach in a blog by Rob Donaldson entitled "Market Driven Strategic Vision Makes a Difference" to emphasize this point.
 One of the key elements of a go-to market strategy that is often overlooked is the identification and management of key business processes.
 I cannot emphasize enough the importance of this component as it is the answer to repeatability and profitable growth.

 3. Adopt a Philosophy of Sustained Organizational Health

 I recently had a discussion with the CEO of a major consumer rent-to-own company who grew his business from an idea to three billion dollars in annual revenue over twenty-five years.
 Although many factors contributed to the success of his company, he says that he has always focused on the health of his organization and adopted a servant leadership management approach for the company, to insure that the company would remain healthy during rapid expansion and through organic growth and acquisition.